geerlingguy/ansible-role-firewall/README.md

     firewall_additional_rules: []

 Any additional (custom) rules to be added to the firewall (in the same format you would add them via command line, e.g. `iptables [rule]`).
+A few examples of how this could be used:

+    # Allow only the IP 167.89.89.18 to access port 4949 (Munin).
+    firewall_additional_rules:
+      - "iptables -A INPUT -p tcp --dport 4949 -s 167.89.89.18 -j ACCEPT"

+    # Allow only the IP 214.192.48.21 to access port 3306 (MySQL).
+    firewall_additional_rules:
+      - "iptables -A INPUT -p tcp --dport 3306 -s 214.192.48.21 -j ACCEPT"

+See [Iptables Essentials: Common Firewall Rules and Commands](https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands) for more examples.

     firewall_log_dropped_packets: true